pixijs/filters/filters/cross-hatch/README.md

 # CrossHatchFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a cross-hatch black and white effect.

 ## Installation